For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're a student from outside the EU, or from the EU and moving to the UK after 2020, you'll likely be well aware of the Student visa that you must apply for to be eligible to study in the UK.

-On top of the cost of your Student visa, you must pay £470 per year in the form of the immigration health surcharge.
-If your application includes part of a year that is less than six months, you'll only pay half the charge (£235) for that year.
+On top of the cost of your Student visa, you must pay £776 per year in the form of the immigration health surcharge.
+If your application includes part of a year that is less than six months and you're applying from outside the UK, you won't need to pay the surcharge.
+If you're applying from within the UK for less than six months you'll only pay half the charge (£388) for that year.

 Once this application has been accepted and paid for, you'll be able to access the NHS just like any UK resident at no extra cost (apart from those detailed above).